-At St Wilfrid's School, the following procedures will be followed in any case in which it is alleged that a member of staff, governor, visiting professional or volunteer has:-
+At this school, the following procedures will be followed in any case in which it is alleged that a member of staff, governor, visiting professional or volunteer has: -

 - a. behaved in a way that has harmed a child or may have harmed a child - b. possibly committed a criminal offence against or related to a child - c.
-Behaved in a way that indicates s/he is unsuitable to work with children.
+Behaved in a way that indicates s/he may pose a risk of harm to children - d.
+Behaved or may have behaved in a way that indicates they may not be suitable to work with children